Environment viewed from the particle and slowdown for ballistic RWRE in low dimensions: Introduction

 Random Walk in a Random Environment (RWRE) is one the central models for random motion in non-homogeneous media.
 The model is defined by creating a random environment, and then defining a Markov chain that depends on the environment.
 More formally, denote by $M_1$ the space of all probability measures on $\mathcal E_d = \{\pm e_j\}_{j=1}^{d}$, where $e_j$ are the canonical coordinate vectors for $\Z^d$, and define $\Omega = M_1^{\Z^d}$.
 An environment is an element $\omega \in \Omega$, and for $z \in \Z^d$ we denote $\omega(z,e)$ the probability assigned to a coordinate vector $e$ by $\omega(z)$.
 Given $\omega \in \Omega$ and $z \in \Z^d$, we can define a time-homogeneous Markov chain $\{X_n \}_{n =0}^\infty$ on $\Z^d$ starting at $z$ with transition probabilities

-$P_\omega^z(\cdot)$ is called the quenched measure of the random walk.
+We refer to $P_\omega^z(\cdot)$ as the quenched measure of the random walk.
 Let $P$ be a probability measure defined on $\Omega$, and let $E$ be its expectation.
-We can average the quenched measure over all of the environments and define a new distribution for the random walk
+Averaging the quenched measure over all of the environments defines another distribution for the random walk

+which we refer to as the annealed measure.
+We write $E_\omega^z[\cdot]$ and $\E^z[\cdot]$ for the expectation with respect to the quenched and annealed measure, respectively.